Most Haunted Places in Alberta, Canada

 Strathcona Museum and Archives

-Strathcona County Museum and Archives, the items in displays move, an open bible’s pages are turning, and lights come on at night.
-Folks have reported phantom licorice, matches, and cigar smells near the jail, and a heavy jail door once slammed shut in front of a museum volunteer.
+Strathcona County Museum and Archives, the items in displays move.
+An open bible’s pages are turning, and lights come on at night.
+Folks have reported phantom licorice, matches, and cigar smells near the jail.
+A heavy jail door once slammed shut in front of a museum volunteer.

 An RCMP guard and a prisoner wander around this former detachment, but both are friendly, says Starr Hanson, manager and curator.